-Lindsey earned a bachelor's degree in communication from Pacific Lutheran University in Washington state before starting a nearly 20-year career in corporate communication and public relations.
-She then launched Savvy Communication, an editing business I operated for ten years.
+I earned a bachelor's degree in communication from Pacific Lutheran University in Washington state before starting a nearly 20-year career in corporate communication and public relations.
+I then launched Savvy Communication, an editing business I operated for ten years.
 I am now retired and living in Coimbra, Portugal.

-Lindsey is frequently invited to speak on a range of topics, including writing advice, self-editing, conducting research, and vetting and working with editors.
-She's spoken before diverse groups, including the World Affairs Council of Louisville and the Liberian Studies Association, and at universities, writing workshops and conferences, book festivals, churches, and museums.
+I have frequently been invited to speak on a range of topics, including writing advice, self-editing, conducting research, and vetting and working with editors.
+I've spoken before diverse groups, including the World Affairs Councils of Louisville and San Diego, the Liberian Studies Association, and numerous university classes, writing workshops and conferences, book festivals, churches, and museums.
 Contact me to arrange a virtual event.

 Speed Family Heritage Recipes